shefben/markdown_extreme_edition/README.md

 - Lint inspection with quick fix for trailing spaces
 - Snippet library with reusable blocks and front matter insertion; placeholders update across documents
 - Export Markdown to HTML or PDF
+- "Paste from Browser" action converts copied web content to Markdown
 - Setting under **Tools | Markdown Paste** to disable the auto-convert behaviour
 - Navigation tool window to browse headings, code blocks and anchors
 - Drag-and-drop heading reordering from the navigation tool window